Meetings: Tuesdays at 6:30 in Baker 239

 Abe Kitchen – President

-A sophomore in the Applied Plant Biology program, Abe takes any chance he can get to get outside and help the environment.
+A junior in the Applied Plant Biology program, Abe takes any chance he can get to get outside and help the environment.
 Driven by a want to change the failing agriculture business, EcoReps is a great way to get education and hands on opportunities to the people.
-Abe is also an RA in Martzolff Complex on South Green and tries to bring sustainability to the dorms.
+Abe is also an RA for the Sustainable Living Floor in Luchs Hall (last year, he was an RA) in Martzolff Complex on South Green) and he now serves as a leader in sustainability-related education in the residence halls.
 In his little spare time he enjoys hiking around, throwing the frisbee and soaking up all that Athens has to offer.